ktrnka/faq-builder/blog_posts/linux_2014osx.md

 # Context

 I have an old MacBook Pro (Retina, 13-inch, Mid 2014, Intel CPU).
 The hardware is still in good condition but Apple stopped providing OS X updates.
-Then eventually Chrome stopped updating for the OS version.
-Then Docker stopped updating for it.
+Then eventually Chrome stopped providing updates for the OS version.
+Then Docker stopped providing updates for it.
 I even had incompatibility with a Python module (DuckDB) which stopped supporting it.

-This post is about the steps I took to install Ubuntu on it, which has given the machine new life.
+This post documents the steps I took to install Ubuntu on it, which has given the machine new life.
 It's slightly improved my casual web experience and massively improved my software development experience.
 The install and setup was not always straightforward and some of the guides were outdated so I wanted to write it all down for anyone else trying this.

 # Freeing up space
 I used Perplexity to help guide me through the diagnostic process in freeing up space, and to create a safe plan to test what was safe to delete.
 The biggest discovery was a whole partition from an old OS X update that I could delete.